Bandock/vipr_emulator/README.md

 You can specify 1-32KB of RAM.

+To change between the `RUN` and `RESET` state, just press `RETURN`.
+If you want to access the operating system, hold the `C` (mapped to `4` right now) key and press RETURN`.
+That should allow you to use the operating system like the original COSMAC VIP.

 ## Currently Supported Renderers
 - OpenGL 2.1 (Should run on most hardware, though it does take advantage of some extensions.)
 - OpenGL ES 2.0 (This allows it to run on various systems such as nearly any Raspberry Pi.)